twosigma/beakerx/README.md

 ## Attribution

-Beaker contains and depends on many projects including:
+BeakerX contains and depends on many projects including:

 The kernel is originally derived from [lappsgrid](https://github.com/lappsgrid-incubator/jupyter-groovy-kernel),